Ieee80211Interface

 } classifier : like IIeee8021dQosClassifier

-OmittedIeee8021dQosClassifier: This module implements the module given interface and can be used as an omitted optional module...
+OmittedIeee8021dQosClassifier: Implements the given module interface and can be used as an omitted optional module that removes...

 IIeee8021dQosClassifier: Interface for 802.1d QoS classifiers.